 However – once you do, you will then begin to narrow down your choices.
 Kierkegaard spoke of ‘dizziness of freedom’, the bewildering anxiety we experience when facing the limitlessness of possibilities for ourselves and our lives.
 Indeed, in the world of empirical research, it has been found that there is such a thing as too many options.
 When you face ‘choice overload’, you might not be able to make the right call.

-So, once you thought of any possible route for yourself, try to sit with each option for some time.
+So, once you have thought of possible routes for yourself, try to sit with each option for some time.
 See if they still seem right after a while.
 You will want to eliminate most of them gradually.

 “A problem as weighty as feeling lost in life requires going deep to find the solution.
 Meditation can help you get in touch with your most profound Self.”